-The accompanying supplemental schedule of assets (held at end of year) as of December 31, 2016 has been subjected to audit procedures performed in conjunction with the audit of Liquidity Services, Inc. 401k Profit Sharing Plan financial statements.
+The accompanying supplemental schedule of assets (held at end of year) as of December 31, 2018, has been subjected to audit procedures performed in conjunction with the audit of the Plan's financial statements.
 The information in the supplemental schedule is the responsibility of the Plan's management.
 Our audit procedures included determining whether the information reconciles to the financial statements or the underlying accounting and other records, as applicable, and performing procedures to test the completeness and accuracy of the information presented in the supplemental schedule.
 In forming our opinion on the information, we evaluated whether such information, including its form and content, is presented in conformity with the Department of Labor's Rules and Regulations for Reporting and Disclosure under the Employee Retirement Income Security Act of 1974.
-In our opinion, the information is fairly stated in all material respects in relation to the financial statements as a whole.
+In our opinion, the information is fairly stated, in all material respects, in relation to the financial statements as a whole.